 - publicity expenses (e.g., the development of marketing materials);

 - legal and other expenses of business formation and operation;

 - purchase of computer or other unrelated equipment;

 If I have started a company or work closely with a company can they receive Ignition Award funding?

-No. The funding is only for use by researchers who have technology that has a potential for commercialization, not those that are already commercialized.
+No. The funding is only for use by researchers who have disclosed inventions that have a potential for commercialization, not those that are already commercialized.
 Funds are awarded only to principal investigators at BU or BMC.

 If you have started a company based on your research, the OTD has other programs, which may be able to help you.
-Please visit www.bu.edu/otd for more information.
+Please visit www-test.bu.edu/otd for more information.